 Remember those endless possibilities I mentioned?
 Stikwood can be easily applied to your ceiling, fireplace, and furniture pieces.
 It’s so versatile you can apply it as your new backsplash, headboard, or bring new life to doors throughout your home.
 Our inspiration section is full of creative ways our customers have transformed their own spaces.
 There are no limits to what you can achieve with Stikwood.

-Ready to bring the shiplap look to your space?
+Ready to bring peel and stick shiplap look to your space?
 We’ve made it easy for you to browse through our options by look, use, and material.
 Now the hardest part is for you to choose the style that brings your vision to life.
 Don’t forget to send us images of your transformed areas when it’s finished!
 Let’s get shopping!